Skip to content

 6. Click Generate

-You should see some new files have appeared in your file tree.
+You will see some new files appear in your file tree.

 Click here to examine these files in more detail.

-Now let’s create an MCP server which will provide tools for our Story Agent to manage a player’s inventory.
+Let us create an MCP server to provide tools for our Story Agent to manage a player’s inventory.

 First, we create a TypeScript project: